Telegram Building

 Historic building in Portland, Oregon, U.S.

 The Telegram Building is a historic building in Portland, Oregon.
 It was constructed in 1922, several years after The Evening Telegram newspaper had been purchased by John E. and L. R. Wheeler.
 The Telegram was a newspaper founded in 1877 by Henry L. Pittock; it merged in 1931 with the Portland News, creating the Portland News-Telegram, which ceased publishing in 1939.

+Architecture

 The red brick and terra-cotta structure culminates in a colonial-style clock tower.

 A major renovation was completed in 2004, renovating the building to accommodate multi-tenant office space.
 The renovation added two floors of underground parking, office space upstairs, and a penthouse (also office space) behind the clock tower.
 The Telegram Building was placed on the National Register of Historic Places in 1994.